Oldcastle, County Meath: Sport

-Economy & tourism
+Economy and tourism

 Oldcastle acts as a retail and service centre for the surrounding hinterland, and is also home to a number of furniture-manufacturing and engineering businesses.

 The town's bed-manufacturing industries have included firms such as Gleneagle Woodcrafts, Briody Bedding and Respa Bedding which are a major source of employment for the area.
 In 1999, a fire broke out at Gleneagle Woodcrafts, killing one woman.
 The site has since been restored and continues to operate.
 A similar event occurred on the night of October 31, 2020, when a fire tore through an Oldcastle Co-Operative building.

 There are the engineering firms located in the parish of Moylagh, County Meath, approximately 8 km from the town.
 These industries have attracted immigrants to the area for work, including from Lithuania and Poland.
 As of the 2016 census, for example, there were approximately 210 Lithuanian-born people living in the town.